On the Construction of Simply Connected Solvable Lie Groups: Lie's Third Theorem: The Group Case

-Note that Theorem \StRef{L3M} shows that the multiplication map $ \mu: G \times G \to G$ in Theorem \StRef{LG1} is computed by Corollary \StRef{C2}, and only involves $n$-quadratures and the matrix exponential.
+Part {\bf ii]} in Theorem \StRef{L3M} states that if $(z^i)$ denote coordinates on the target $G$ with $\tau^i$ in equation \EqRef{Lieom} given in the $z^i$ coordinates, and $f^i(x,y)$ the functions determined by applying Corollary \StRef{C2} to $\bfomega$ in equation $\EqRef{htheta}$, then the multiplication map is given explicitly by $z^i =f^i(x,y)$.
 This is demonstrated in Example \StRef{Ex3} below.
-Also note that the identity element ${\bf 0}$ was chosen in Theorem \StRef{L3M} for simplicity.
+The choice of identity element ${\bf 0}$ in Theorem \StRef{L3M} was made for simplicity.

-The proof of Theorem \StRef{L3M} relies on Corollary \StRef{CC1} below.
-In order to prove Corollary \StRef{CC1} we present an alternative way to construct the multiplication map $\mu:G\times G \to G$ which is given in \cite{gardner:1989a}.
+In order to prove Theorem \StRef{L3M} we first present a way to construct the multiplication map $\mu:G\times G \to G$ using integral manifolds.
+The proof of the following theorem is given in Section 7 of \cite{gardner:1989a}.